badlydrawnrob/anki/source/data/data-missing.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# What does the functional composition operator look like in Elm Lang?
+# How would you destructure a record in this function?

 <!-- -------------------------------------------------------------------------